Smith-VidaurreLab/Smith-VidaurreLab.github.io/_pages/handbook.md

 Using AI tools to replace any step of your work in the scientific process is not acceptable.
 However, it will be acceptable to use AI tools to support your learning process, as long as you communicate your use of these tools with Dr. Smith-Vidaurre.
 You must also demonstrate that you are using AI generated materials as a rough starting point, and that you are modifying the generated materials using your own creative and critical thinking.
 Given privacy concerns, it is also not acceptable to upload any sensitive material from the lab, including data or drafts of manuscripts or grant proposals, to any AI interfaces.

+#### Deadlines

+Deadlines are important for getting things done in an organized way in academia.
+All lab members should tell Dr. Smith-Vidaurre immediately about a deadline related to their research, and should check in with me periodically as the deadline draws nearer.
+You are not bugging me when you email me reminders - in fact, I prefer receiving reminders about upcoming deadlines.
+Ideally, you will email me 1 month, 2 weeks, 1 week, 2 days, and 1 day before a deadline.

+When you are working on something with a hard deadline that requires feedback on my end, like helping you polish a (short) writing product or job application materials, you should let me know at least 1 month beforehand so that I can give you multiple rounds of feedback.
+When you are working towards a deadline that doesn't require a lot of work (reading a polished abstract draft, signing paperwork), let me know at least 1 week ahead of time.

+For research products with deadlines that will generally be internal (manuscript submissions), you should send outlines and drafts to Dr. Smith-Vidaurre as soon as you finish them.
+You should also follow up if I haven't responded within a general timeline for my feedback in 1 week.

+#### Authorship

+We follow the [MSU Guidelines on Authorship](https://research.msu.edu/michigan-state-university-guidelines-authorship) for scientific publications in peer-reviewed journals.
+Generally, the postdocor student who is leading the research can expect to be the first author on the manuscript that will be prepared for submission to a journal.
+When starting a new project, we need to talk about authorship expectations, contributions, and order as early and as often as possible.
+This rule also applies when we are working on manuscripts in collaboration with other labs.

+Lab members who have helped with research that is being prepared for publication may be added to the author list after discussion with all parties involved in the preparation of the manuscript.
+If a postdoc or student starts a project but then hands it off to another lab member, they will likely be a second or middle-author on the resulting work, or possibly a co-first author.
+When a student or postdoc works on a project but does not complete analysis or manuscript writing within 3 years following data collection, Dr. Smith-Vidaurre can reassign the project to another lab member to facilitate publishing in a timely manner.
+The student or postdoc who originally lead the project will still be a co-author, but their authorship position will need to be discussed carefully.

+Lab members who have contributed to research and are a co-author on a manuscript must remain responsive to email and complete their remaining authorship responsibilities in a timely manner throughout the process of manuscript preparation, submission, revision, and acceptance in order to retain their authorship status.
+Generally, co-authors must respond within 2 weeks to emails from the lead author or others in the group.
+The lead author will be responsible for setting deadlines for responses and task completion, and following up with co-authors for accountability, with support from Dr. Smith-Vidaurre.

+You are always welcome to discuss authorship expectations with Dr. Smith-Vidaurre, especially if you are unsure of your authorship status or position, or if you would like to discuss changes.

 #### Working Hours

 I expect lab members to generally work from 9am - 5pm on business days, unless discussed otherwise.
 We are working on research together as a team, and it is much easier to build and maintain a collaborative working environment, and to disseminate knowledge, when lab members engage in research at similar times of day.
 For remote researchers, this means that you will need to be available and respond in a timely manner over the different platforms that we use for lab communication (email, GitHub, Zoom, possibly others).
 For researchers working in person, you will have the flexibility to work from home 1 day each week, depending on whether your current project allows for remote work, as well as your general productivity in the lab.
 This general rule can be revisited with Dr. Smith-Vidaurre as lab members progress.